 ‘'Group of connected clients' is defined in Article 4(1)(39) of CRR.

-‘Unregulated financial sector entities’ are defined in Article 142(1)(5) of CRR.

 ‘Institutions’ is defined in Article 4(1)(3) of CRR

 Exposures to ‘civil-law associations’ shall be reported.
 In addition, institutions shall add the credit amounts of the civil-law association to the indebtedness of each partner.
 Exposures towards civil law associations featuring quotas shall be divided or allocated to the partners according to their respective quotas.
 Certain constructions (e.g. joint accounts, communities of heirs, straw-man loans) working in fact civil law associations have to be reported just like them.